mendix/docs/content/developerportal/deploy/mendix-cloud-request-headers.md

 Deprecating and removing a request header is a process consisting of several stages:

 * Stage 1: Deprecation.
 The dates on which stage 2 and 3 will be executed are communicated.
-The announcement will be documented in the Mendix Cloud Release Notes document.
+The announcement will be documented in the [Mendix Developer Portal Release Notes](/releasenotes/developer-portal/) document.
 * Stage 2: Invalidation.
 The header value will be forced to an invalid value.
-All running customer applications that still rely on this header and are not changed yet will experience problems.
+All running customer applications that still rely on this header will experience problems.
 * Stage 3: Removal.
 The header is not set or overwritten by the Mendix Cloud any more.
 This also means that any value for it can now be set by the HTTP client.